Philly teen beats the odds, recruited to play football at West Point Military Academy this fall

 “I cried the first time I came back from the visit because I was like ‘I was really at college.’”
 From his neighborhood to his family life, Jamir beat the odds.
 He‘s the first in his family & school go to West Point.
 He’ll be playing safety once he finishes their prep school https://t.co/iBsq8CX4BT pic.twitter.com/XmvkhHX7IM— Christie Ileto (@Christie_Ileto) February 2, 2022

 "I was hard on him early on.
-Like hard because I wanted to see how much he really wanted it," said Devon Johnson, head coach at Imotep.
+Like hard because I wanted to see how much he really wanted it," said Devon Johnson, head coach at Imhotep.
 "He showed that anything is possible."

 Coach Johnson says Reyes never used his home situation as a crutch or an excuse, but as a motivation to work harder.